kingmufasa99/AI-trading-bot/README.md

 # AI-trading-bot
-AI-trading-bot with python to interact wit hTRadeZXero ZEROFREE web platform
+AI-trading-bot with python to interact with TradeZERO FREE web platform

+By Mostafa Filali, SWE undergrad